The Girl with Twenty Fingers

 She put the red-smeared plate in the sink and turned up the volume on the TV.
 Some reality show with amateur chefs.
 It was lighter fare than the stuff she’d watched in high school to teach herself German — the classic crime series Tatort and Wim Wenders films — but not a bad way to expand her vernacular vocabulary.
 Back then, she had found an old tape recorder on eBay, a 00s model, to record herself: Mein Name ist Sarah und ich komme aus Kalifornien.
 Ich spiele gerne Klavier.

-At first, she was mortified to detect the swallowed Ls and upfront Rs that outed her not just as a foreigner, but as an American; then her accent improved until it was undetectable to her.
+At first, she was mortified to detect the swallowed Ls and upfront Rs that outed her not just as a foreigner, but as an American; then her accent improved until it was nearly undetectable, a slight affectation.
 She recorded her piano pieces on the same device, imprinting it with an aural mosaic of biographical utterances, polonaises, sonatas.